 What is Medicare anyway, and how does it work?
-Though it may seem like a simple question, the answer is complex.
+What does it cover?
+Is Medicare insurance?

 Medicare is a national United States health insurance program for people 65 and older.
 It is also for people with certain disabilities or end-stage kidney failure.
 This program is divided into various parts, and it’s important to learn how these fit together.

 The History of Medicare

 In July of 1965, President Lyndon B. Johnson signed a Medicare bill into law so that people 65 and older could get the healthcare coverage they needed from a national program.
 Initially, the coverage was limited to Part A and Part B.

 Throughout the years, the coverage has evolved and changed to cover more people than it did in its early years.

 Now, over 56 million people have coverage from Medicare.
 While Part A and Part B will provide coverage for the majority of your expenses, there are federally regulated supplemental policies that you can purchase to help fill in the gaps that aren’t covered in-full by Original Medicare.